enicole0164/23URP_research_note/bugreport_obs_sum.md

 <img src="./obs_img/obs_16.png" width="500px" title="Operation SetMutableBinding"/>

-In short, in #9, the evaluation of LexicalBinding, the algorithm evaluates AssignmentExpression `{x}=0` to initalize the value of the constant variable `x`.
+In short, in #9, the evaluation of LexicalBinding, the algorithm evaluates AssignmentExpression `{x}=0` to initialize the value of the constant variable `x`.
 However, while evaluating `{x}=0`, in #12, the algorithm resolves the `x` in the AssignmentExpression as the constant variable `x` and tries to assign value.
 Then, **ReferenceError** occurs in # 14, because the constant variable `x` has not been initialized yet.

 * * *